 U.S. goods and services enjoy a reputation for high quality and are highly competitive.
 Panama has in recent years established itself as a regional competitor to Miami for consumer retail, which may result in a larger market than its domestic population would indicate.
 The country boasts the highest per capita GDP in the region.
 However, income distribution is highly skewed toward a relatively small, consumer goods-oriented and economically powerful class, which enjoys a high level of disposable income.
 These consumers prefer high quality trend-setting goods, where price is often a secondary determinant in the purchasing decision.

 Due to its open economy, Panama has few market access problems.
 One of the more common market entry options is to appoint an agent or distributor.
 Another option is to find a local partner who can provide market knowledge and contacts.
 Other businesses have been successful via licenses or franchises.

 The U.S. Commercial Service offers U.S. companies market entry assistance through a variety of services, any of which can be tailored to suit your needs.
 We also will work to defend your business interests in Panama if the need arises.
 We measure ourselves on our ability to help you do more business in Panama.

 Given the ease of air travel between the U.S. and Panama, our Gold Key Service (GKS) is our most popular offering.
-This service connects you with qualified representatives, distributors, partners, or customers.
-The U.S. Embassy will conduct background checks, set up the meetings, and provide translation and driving services as part of the package.
+This service connects you with qualified potential representatives, distributors, partners, or customers.
+The U.S. Embassy will conduct background checks, set up the meetings, and provide translation and driving services as part of the service.